fcalesella/elasticnet/README.md

 5. [Contributors](#Contributors)

 ## 1. Project Overview <a name="Project_Overview"></a>
-The code is intended to estimate elastic-net regression in a machine learning framework, for target prediction purposes.
-Specifically, it comprises the following pipelines:
-- K-Fold nested cross-validation: for predictive accuracy assessment;
-- Bootstrap: for assessment of relevant predictors.
+The code is intended to create a wrapper to easily estimate an elastic-net penalized regression model, and perform bootstrap and/or permutation analysis on it.
+The code was conceived to provide users with a full set of analyses by setting just a few of parameters, without the need of writing code.

 ## 2. Setup <a name="Setup"></a>
 ### i.
 System Requirements <a name="System_Requirements"></a>